KHOT-FM

-KHOT-FM (105.9 MHz) is a commercial radio station licensed to Paradise Valley, Arizona, and serving the Phoenix metropolitan area.
-It airs a regional Mexican radio format, and is owned by TelevisaUnivision, calling itself "Que Buena 105.9 y 105.1."
+KHOT-FM (105.9 MHz) is a commercial radio station licensed to Paradise Valley, Arizona, United States, and serving the Phoenix metropolitan area.
+Owned by TelevisaUnivision, it airs a regional Mexican format, calling itself "Que Buena 105.9."

 KHOT-FM has an effective radiated power of 36,000 watts.
-It also transmits on a 7,000-watt booster station at 105.9 in Glendale.
-Programming is simulcast on KHOV-FM at 105.1 MHz in Wickenburg.
+It also transmits on a 7,000-watt booster station (KHOT-FM1) at 105.9 FM in Glendale.
+Programming is simulcast on KQBU-FM at 105.1 MHz in Wickenburg.